Cooking with the Kids

-We’re all in this together – so why not experiment, eat well and have fun in the kitchen while everyone’s at home?
-Get your kids involved in creating simple, healthy meals and snacks, and enjoy the togetherness and tasty results of your efforts.
+Get children involved in creating simple, healthy meals and snacks, and enjoy the togetherness and tasty results of your efforts.
 Everyone can participate, from toddlers to teens.
-A benefit of involving the kids: Research shows that children (and adults) eat more when they have a hand in meal planning and preparation, so bring on the healthy cuisine!
+One benefit of involving the kids is that research shows that children (and adults) eat more when they have a hand in meal planning and preparation, so bring on the healthy cuisine!

-Planning, Purchasing and Preparing help you create healthy meal.
+Planning, Purchasing, and Preparing help you create healthy meals.
 To make the best use of your time and guarantee delicious, well-balanced family meals, think ahead about:

-- Ask each family member to contribute ideas for weekly menus.
+- Ask every family member to contribute ideas for weekly menus.
 Try to incorporate something from each person’s suggestions.

 - Have a theme night – or two or three.
 Go beyond Meatless Monday or Taco Tuesday (although those are great staples) and include your family favorites.
 Explore different ethnic cuisines for exposure to new tastes – decorate as if you’re visiting somewhere exotic.